nulligun/ellaism-token-example/README.md

 # Ellaism ERC-20 Tutorial

 This guide will walk through the process of creating a token on the Ellaism network.
-It will cover creating the smart contract with Solidity, deploying it, adding your source code to the explorer, and adding icons to mobile wallets.
+It will cover creating the smart contract written in Solidity, deploying it, adding your source code to the explorer, and adding icons to mobile wallets.

 ## Requirements

-- Browser that supports MetaMask or some other web3 provider
+- Browser that supports [MetaMask](https://metamask.io/) or some other web3 provider
 - Python3
 - Git and GitHub Account
 - MacOS/Linux